btims512/sedaro/README.md

 # Sedaro - Digital Twins and the Engineering Multiverse

 This project showcases an interactive line chart to visualize data related to Digital Twins and the Engineering Multiverse.
-The aim of this take-home project is to demonstrate the application of various technologies, optimization techniques, and accessibility improvements.
+The aim of this project is to demonstrate the application of various technologies, optimization techniques, and accessibility improvements.

 ## Table of Contents